slamora/brackets-wiki/Language-Support-Changes.md

 __Question:__ How should a compiler deliver its output?

 In many cases, the compiler will only generate one file, even if it uses many input files (LESS with included files, a minifier).
 However, in many of these cases it also makes sense to generate a SourceMap alongside the core output file.
 The compiler could write these files to the hard disk directly, but this would prevent us from generating and serving files in memory (say, a Markdown preview in HTML format).
-Instead, the compiler should provide its outpus as an array of objects.
+Instead, the compiler should provide its outputs as an array of objects.
 The objects would contain the generated file's contents, a URL to store them at, and possibly semantic information like `"SourceMap"` or "Main" to ease programmatic use of the output.

 __Summary:__